fatmadumlupinar/boun01g-biktik-r-tik/index.md

-# The Project of the Group bIktIk R'tIk
+# The Project of the Group BIKTIK R'TIK